KoglerAndreas/USB_LED/README.md

 The minimum transfer rate can be set by the "-min value[Mpbs|Kpbs]" flag.

-### GPIO Pin
+### Pin
-This is the configured GPIO pin to use as driving output.
+This is the configured BCM pin to use as driving output.
 In other words, the pin where the LED is connected.

-The GPIO pin can be set by the "-gpio value" flag.
+The pin can be set by the "-pin value" flag.

+### Invert
+The LED high and low periode can be inverted by setting the "-inv" flag.

 ### Logging
 Shows current debug information: